Signs Your Child May Benefit from a Psychoeducational Evaluation: A Parent’s Guide

 Parents are often the first to notice when something feels harder than it should.

-If you find yourself repeatedly wondering:
+If you keep finding yourself wondering:

 • “Why is this so hard for my child?”